National Choral Composition Competition

 • The work should be approx. 3 – 8 minutes in duration

-• Submitted works should not have been published or publically performed.
+• Submitted works should not have been previously published, or publicly performed.
 No arrangements of existing works will be considered.

 • Composers may submit ONE WORK PER YEAR to the competition.
 Works can be submitted to ONE of the following three categories.